fan87/Maven-Public/readme.md

     }
 }

-fun RepositoryHandler.rektskyRepository() { // If you already have this, then you don't have to add it again
+fun RepositoryHandler.fan87Public() { // If you already have this, then you don't have to add it again
     maven {
         name = "fan87-public"
         url = URI("https://maven.pkg.github.com/fan87/Pubic-Maven-Repository")